classfang/chatgpt-plus/README.md

 <h4 align="center">An Electron application with ChatGPT</h4>

 ## 1. Why ChatGPT Plus
-You can use chatgpt on pay-as-you-go basis with just openai key.
+You can use ChatGPT Plus on pay-as-you-go basis with just openai key.

 <img src="/demo/1.png" alt="demo">